 Did you know that 75 percent of people never scroll past the first page of search engine results?
 That means if your website doesn’t show up on the first page, it’s like not being seen by most search engine users.

-That’s why SEO is so important.
+That’s why SEO is such an important marketing strategy.
 Without using SEO best practices for your website, you might have the best, most well-designed website out there, but it will be very hard for anyone to find it.

 There are several benefits to optimizing your website for search engines.
 Implementing SEO results in a higher ranking on search engines, increased visibility for your business or brand, and greater organic web traffic for your website.